energy-manager/dingo-iothub/README.md

 # Prerequisites
-Please first you need to setuo you development environment so you can compile and build the code.
+Please first you need to setup you development environment so you can compile and build the code.
 Look up on [setup](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-vs-code-develop-module) and preapre your Visual studio code.

 # Compiling and building